flemouel/appinstall/README.md

-# My dotfiles and configuration scripts
+# My brew configuration scripts

 Unboxing a new machine is _fun_, provisioning it is _not always so fun_.

-This repository contains dotfiles and scripts for getting me running on Mac OS X.
+This repository contains a simplified version of machine installation scripts ([dotfiles](https://github.com/jponge/dotfiles)) for getting me running my brew applications on Mac OS X.

 See [LICENSE](LICENSE) for the license terms.